fastapi/fastapi/docs/en/docs/async.md

 ![concurrency_parallelism_difference_chart](https://github.com/physicsmagician/fastapi/assets/59658246/1f7c99e9-ed61-4773-ab0d-7ec5ad9a136b)

-To see more information about parallelism in production, see the [Deployment](deployment/index.md){.internal-link target=_blank} section.

 When combining asynchronicity and parallelism, you achieve higher performance than most of the tested NodeJS frameworks and on par with Go <a href="https://www.techempower.com/benchmarks/#section=data-r17&hw=ph&test=query&l=zijmkf-1" class="external-link" target="_blank">(all thanks to Starlette)</a>.
 Because Python is the main language for Data Science, Machine Learning, and Deep Learning, FastAPI already hits the ground running when tackling problems in these fields.

 ## `async` and `await`

-Modern versions of Python have an intuitive way to define asynchronous code by making it look just like normal "sequential" code and do the "awaiting" for you at the right moments.
+Modern versions of Python have an intuitive way to define asynchronous code by making it look just like normal **sequential code** and do the "awaiting" for you at the right moments.

 When there is a process that requires waiting before giving the results: